jafaripur/laravel-comments/README.md

 You can either access the comments store via its facade or inject it by type-hinting towards the abstract class `jafaripur\LaravelComments\CommentStore`.

+The read function Closure give field list which want to add to query condition.

 ```php
 <?php
 Comment::read(function($fields) use ($item){